 There are many places on the web where one might find out what the traditions of the Quiceañera celebration are as well as the gifts that are commonly given.
 In this article, I am going to cover the history of the Quiceañera as well as the meanings behind the celebration.

-8. Christmas in Chile
+10. Christmas in Argentina

 Be sure to visit the Hispanic Culture Archives